Crime Prevention Tips

 - Do not carry more money than necessary.

 - If someone attempts to take your bag, give it up rather than risk personal injury.

-- Never leave the vehicle door unlocked.
-Nor the windows partially open.
+- Always keep the windows completely closed.
 Make sure that quarter glasses are properly secured.

 - Never leave the key dangling in the ignition.

 - Double-check all doors (including the boot) to ensure that they are properly secured.